KevinAst/eatery-nod-w/src/features/common/baseUI/README.md

 ![Screen Flow](docs/ScreenFlow.png)

-# INCORPORATE currentView docs HERE (eliminate any 'currentView' feature name ????????????????????????????????
+# INCORPORATE curView docs HERE (eliminate any 'curView' feature name ????????????????????????????????

-# currentView feature
+# curView feature

-The **currentView** feature maintains the currentView state (as a string).
+The **curView** feature maintains the curView state (as a string).

 This is a **very simple process**.
 It merely provides a cross-communication mechanism to:

- 1. set the currentView ... `fassets.actions.changeView(viewName)`
+ 1. set the curView ... `fassets.actions.changeView(viewName)`
- 2. get the currentView ... `fassets.sel.getView(appState)`
+ 2. get the curView ... `fassets.sel.curView(appState)`

 It is up to the various view-specific features to set/interpret.
-A **best practice** would be to maintain the currentView value (`viewName`) using the active feature name.
+A **best practice** would be to maintain the curView value (`viewName`) using the active feature name.

 ## State Transition